As executor you are responsible for arranging and ultimately making payment for the funeral.

 [Read more…]

-As executor you will be responsible for obtaining all necessary income tax assessments and getting them paid from estate money.
+As executor you will have the duty to obtain all necessary income tax assessments and getting them paid from estate money.

 [Read more…]